sfnanalytics/rf/README.txt

 (curl https://www.python.org/ftp/python/3.7.0/python-3.7.0-embed-amd64.zip)

-Step 1: Download PIP get-pip.py
+Step 1: Download PIP get-pip.py.
+Enter the following command in a Command Prompt window:
 (curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py)

-Step 2: To install PIP type in the following: python get-pip.py
+Step 2: To install PIP type in the following in a Command Prompt window: python get-pip.py

 PIP installation should start.
 If the file isn’t found, double-check the path to the folder where you saved the file.